gorse-io/docs/src/ch01-01-installation.md

 ./gorse-master -c config.toml
 ```

-`-c` specify the path of the configuration file.
+`-c` specifies the path of the configuration file.

 - Start the server node and worker node